CarneyC/slate/source/index.html.md

 `POST /oauth/update`

 <aside class="notice">
-This operation requires two consecutive request.
+Calling this API endpoint without providing a verification code will trigger a code to be sent to the given phone number.
 <br>
-The first request will trigger a one-time-password to be sent to the new contact number provided.
-An error will be thrown if a daily sms limit has been reached.
+The verification code can also be triggered using <a href="verify-phone">Verify Phone</a> endpoint.
 <br>
 For the changes to be committed.
-A second request should be sent, with the original payload and the provided otp.
+A request should be sent with the verification code and the original payload.
 </aside>

 ### Request Header